 According to the assessment of Rathmann & Associates, the District is in excellent financial condition.
-At the end of 2019 there is a balance in the General Fund that hovers at 300% of annual budgeted expenditures.
+At the end of 2020 there is a balance in the General Fund equal to more than 300% of annual budgeted expenditures.
 This allows the District to pay for major repairs and improvements to the system without borrowing additional money.
 In the Debt Service Fund, the balance is approximately 100% of the next year’s payments.
 This healthy position allows the District to levy lower tax rates each year for debt.

 The District has a “BBB+” bond rating from Standard & Poor’s, which is an investment grade rating that indicates the District’s very strong financial position.
 The BBB+ rating qualifies for bond insurance, which reduces the interest rate on the bonds.
 The District maintained its strong financial position in the face of the 2008 recession and loss of property values.
 In addition, the District has refinanced its existing bonds three times to reduce the interest costs.

 Budgets & Audits

 The District establishes and maintains annual budgets for its operations.
 Revenues and expenses are tracked by MUD 127’s bookkeeper, District Data Services, and are reviewed closely by the Board of Directors at each monthly meeting.
 The Board is careful to maintain sufficient fund balances to be able to pay for large repairs if they are needed.

 Each year, the District’s books are audited by an independent auditor (currently the firm of Mark C. Eyring, CPA, PLLC).
 The audit report is filed with the appropriate regulatory agencies and available upon request to the public.